pinf-it/inf/README.md

 `inf` allows for the expansion of many aspects from a singular structure to externalized entities and the reverse contraction as well as the instantiation of a singular structure from multiple perspectives in source and optimized form.

 `inf` uses a *domain specific language* in the form of an **Interface File** to map aliased components into layered namespaces and declare relationships between them.
-The syntax is JSON compliant and an ordered parser is used to process each document node in the order it was declared.
+The syntax is JSON compliant and an ordered parser is used to process each document node in the same sequence as it was declared.

 The output is a namespace in the form of a JavaScript object with all nodes resolved, mapped and instanciated as per the `inf` components declared in an `inf.json` file.
 An intermediate `.~inf.json~infi.log` file containing `\t` and `\n` delimited node instructions for the `inf` structure is also generated.

+In theory: The generated namespace object is invoked by choosing one component as a starting point and following established relationships to let the execution travel through the linked tree of referenced nodes.

+In practice: The current `inf` acts as an interpreter where a parser feeds an embedded VM with the `.~inf.json~infi.log` file instructions and the VM links and executes the generated namespace object structure.

+In future: A `.~inf.json~infci.log` file will be generated which will hold compiled instructions for an optimized `inf` VM to execute where the `inf` VM is a small JavaScript framework that can run on any JavaScript engine.

 ### Features